 Before a hedgehog goes into hibernation they need lots of food in order to store fat, this is why it can be important to provide a shallow dish of food and water for them.
 You can provide easily available food such as wet cat and dog food (meat based – no fish) or crushed cat biscuits.
 Other options include chopped boiled eggs or minced meat.
 It is a good idea to place these foods outside in a place where cats and foxes cannot easily access it, such as in a pipe easy for hedgehogs only to access.

 You can also buy specialist hedgehog food that is designed to give them all the nutrition they need and is a 100% natural.
-Some recommended ones are ‘Spikes Dinner hedgehog food’, which is available on amazon or in most pet stores in both wet and dry form.
-Another option is ‘Ark Hedgehog Food Original’, which can be found online starting at £3.90 for 1kg.
+Some recommended ones are ‘Spikes hedgehog food’, which is available at Pets at Home in both wet and dry form and most local garden centres.
+Another option is ‘Ark Hedgehog Food Original’, which can be found online starting at £4.90 for 1kg.

 One food option that many people use but isn’t necessarily good for the hedgehogs is mealworms, as it doesn’t have the nutrition that they need and can become addictive.
 When considering what food you are going to put out, it is important to consider the time of year.
 In the winter months it is likely that wet food will freeze, therefore dry food may be best.
 One thing that is important to know when feeding hedgehogs is that you should not give them milk as they are lactose intolerant and it can do more harm than good.